 Friedkin Goes Down Into The Mineshaft

-Friedkin wasn’t satisfied with merely reading about the gay leather clubs or interviewing people that had been a part of the community, he wanted to immerse himself in that world to get an accurate idea of what it was all about.
+Friedkin satisfies with merely reading about the gay leather clubs or interviewing people that had been a part of the community, he wanted to immerse himself in that world to get an accurate idea of what it was all about.

-In those days, all the gay clubs on the west side of Manhattan were owned and operated by the Genovese Mafia family.
+In those days, all the gay clubs on the west side of Manhattan owns and operates by the Genovese Mafia family.
 Friedkin turned to a made-man by the name of Matty ‘The Horse’ Ianniello to gain access to two hardcore S&M nightclubs, Mineshaft and Anvil.

 While visiting the clubs and doing his research, one of Matty the Horses henchman kept a close watch on him.
 He kept a handgun tucked into his sock at all times – just in case.
 Wally Wallace, the manager of the Mineshaft was actually a pretty big fan of Friedkin and went to NYU’s film school, so that gave him an in on being able to film there.